 “It’s been a very difficult year for the monarchy, not least because of the two cancer diagnoses.
 And all the positive headlines that the king has been trying to generate of late, unfortunately, are overshadowed by the behavior, the reckless behavior, of his younger brother, who once again finds himself in the headlines.”

-This is the king’s third Christmas speech since he ascended the throne after the queen died in September 2022.
-It is the first since he was diagnosed with an undisclosed form of cancer in February.
+The king’s Christmas speech is the third since he ascended the throne after Queen Elizabeth II died in September 2022, but the first since he was diagnosed with an undisclosed form of cancer in February.

-His treatment forced him to step away from public appearances for two months.
-The 76-year-old monarch has slowly returned to public life in recent months and was in good spirits on a tour of Australia with his wife, Queen Camilla, in October.
+The king’s treatment, which is believed to be ongoing, forced him to step away from public appearances for two months.
+He has slowly returned to public life in recent months and was in good spirits on a tour of Australia and the South Pacific in October.

-It's been a difficult year for the royal family.
-A few weeks after Charles began treatment, the Princess of Wales announced her own cancer diagnosis, which sidelined her for much of the year as she underwent chemotherapy.
+A few weeks after Charles began treatment, the Princess of Wales announced her own cancer diagnosis, which sidelined her for much of the year.

-In a voiceover for the broadcast of her annual Christmas carol service at Westminster Abbey, which was recorded this month but broadcast on Tuesday evening, Kate reflected on the love and support that she has received.
+In a voiceover for her annual Christmas carol service at Westminster Abbey, which was recorded this month but broadcast on Tuesday evening, Kate also reflected on the love and support that she received.

 “The Christmas story encourages us to consider the experiences and feelings of others,” she said.
 “It also reflects our own vulnerabilities and reminds us of the importance of giving and receiving empathy, as well as just how much we need each other in spite of our differences.”